-- AE 50 50 gallon per hour direct fired vaporizer (may have suffix R, F, GR, or GF; see below). - AE 80 80 gallon per hour direct fired vaporizer (may have suffix R, F, GR, or GF; see below). - AE 120 120 gallon per hour direct fired vaporizer (may have suffix R, F, GR, or GF; see below). - AE XXX G G-versions of above models for extreme climates (only available in Canada and Minnesota) - AE XXX R Vaporizers with REGO regulators and relief valves - AE XXX F Vaporizers with FISHER regulators and relief valves - Air Louvers Supply combustion air for the impingement burner. - Ball Valve Hand operated manual shutoff valve. - Burner Shroud Galvanized metal shroud covering the outer surface of the heat exchanger. - Burner Main Drip Leg Collects heavy ends from the vapor fueling the burner. - Burner Valve Controls the pilot, main burner and the outlet temperature of the vaporized LP-Gas. - DF 1600 160 gallon per hour direct fired vaporizer (may have suffix R, F, GR, or GF; see above). - DF 2400 240 gallon per hour direct fired vaporizer (may have suffix R, F, GR, or GF; see above). - DF 3600 360 gallon per hour direct fired vaporizer (may have suffix R, F, GR, or GF; see above). - DF 4800 480 gallon per hour direct fired vaporizer (may have suffix R, F, GR, or GF; see above). - Direct Fired Vaporizer A vaporizer in which heat furnished by a flame is directly applied to some form of heat exchange surface in contact with the liquid LP-Gas to be vaporized.
+- AE 50 50 gallon per hour direct fired vaporizer. - AE 80 80 gallon per hour direct fired vaporizer. - AE 120 120 gallon per hour direct fired vaporizer. - AE XXX G G-versions of above models for extreme climates (only available in Canada and Minnesota)

+Air Louvers - Supply combustion air for the impingement burner.

+Ball Valve - Hand operated manual shutoff valve.

+Burner Shroud - Galvanized metal shroud covering the outer surface of the heat exchanger.

+Burner Main Drip Leg - Collects heavy ends from the vapor fueling the burner.

+Burner Valve - Controls the pilot, main burner and the outlet temperature of the vaporized LP-Gas.

+- DF 1600 160 gallon per hour direct fired vaporizer. - DF 2400 240 gallon per hour direct fired vaporizer. - DF 3600 360 gallon per hour direct fired vaporizer. - DF 4800 480 gallon per hour direct fired vaporizer. - Direct Fired Vaporizer A vaporizer in which heat furnished by a flame is directly applied to some form of heat exchange surface in contact with the liquid LP-Gas to be vaporized.
 This classification includes submerged-combustion vaporizers. - Factory Mutual Installation An installation of LP-Gas equipment that is in accordance with all the applicable provisions of the Factory Mutual Research Code. - Flue A passageway producing a draft effect to permit the products of combustion to go to atmosphere. - Gallon U.S. Standard.
-1 U.S. Gallon = 0.833 Imperial gal = 231 cu in. = 3.785 liters. - Globe Valve A positive shut-off valve for liquid or vapor service. - Heavy Ends The residual oils that are extracted from LP-Gas when heat is applied to liquid or vapor. - Industrial Risk Insurers Installation An installation of LP-Gas equipment that is in accordance with all the applicable provisions of the Industrial Risk Insurers (IRI) code. - Inlet Pipe An ASTM A106 or A53 (ASME: SA106 or SA53) grade of Schedule 80 pipe for piping from the storage tank to the inlet of the LP-Gas vaporizer. - Inlet Valve A heavy duty bronze valve designed to limit the level of LP-Gas in the vaporizer. - Liquid Level Control Prevents Liquid LP-Gas carryover from the vaporizer. - LPG, LP-Gas Liquefied Petroleum Gas. - Manometer Measures low pressure LP-Gas, usually in inches of water column. - NFPA 58 National Fire Protection Association Pamphlet No. 58.
-In the United States, all LP-Gas equipment must be manufactured and installed in accordance with the provisions of this code.
+1 U.S. Gallon = 0.833 Imperial gal = 231 cu in. = 3.785 liters. - Globe Valve A positive shut-off valve for liquid or vapor service. - Heavy Ends The residual oils that are extracted from LP-Gas when heat is applied to liquid or vapor. - Industrial Risk Insurers Installation An installation of LP-Gas equipment that is in accordance with all the applicable provisions of the Industrial Risk Insurers (IRI) code. - Inlet Pipe An ASTM SA106B or SA53B grade of Schedule 80 pipe for piping from the storage tank to the inlet of the LP-Gas vaporizer. - Inlet Valve A heavy duty bronze valve designed to limit the level of LP-Gas in the vaporizer. - Liquid Level Control Prevents Liquid LP-Gas carryover from the vaporizer. - LPG, LP-Gas Liquefied Petroleum Gas. - Manometer Measures low pressure LP-Gas, usually in inches of water column. - NFPA 58 National Fire Protection Association Pamphlet No. 58.
+In the United States, all LP-Gas equipment must be manufactured and installed in accordance with the provisions of this code. - Outlet Pipe An ASTM SA106B or SA53B grade of Schedule 80 pipe for piping from the outlet of the vaporizer to the user's process.